 The sinusoidal signal period can be electronically divided into equal parts.
 The interpolation circuitry generates a square-wave edge for each division.

 The smallest digital counting step produced by an encoder.

-Number of the grating pitches per revolution (angle measurement).
+Number of the grating periods per rotation.
+(Modular Angle Encoders).

 Reference pulse (reference mark)